Elias Díaz Player Props: Rockies vs. Giants

-Elias Diaz -- .175 average over his past 10 games -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the hill, on June 7 at 8:40 PM ET.
+The Colorado Rockies, including Elias Diaz (.216 slugging percentage in past 10 games, including zero home run), take on starting pitcher Alex Cobb and the San Francisco Giants at Coors Field, Thursday at 3:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Giants.
+He had a hitless performance in his most recent game (0-for-1) against the Giants.

 Elias Díaz Game Info & Props vs. the Giants